-Acevedo first joined the Austin Police Department in 2007 and is the first Hispanic to serve as the department’s chief.
-He serves as first vice president of the Major Cities Chiefs Association and previously served as president of the National Latino Peace Officers Association.
-Acevedo began his career in law enforcement with the California Highway Patrol, where he was eventually promoted to chief.
+Acevedo joined the Houston Police Department in 2016.
+Previously, he led the Austin Police Department for nearly 10 years, serving as the Department’s first Hispanic chief.
+Acevedo also serves as first vice president of the Major Cities Chiefs Association and previously served as president of the National Latino Peace Officers Association.

 Aguilar reports on politics, immigration and border security issues for The Texas Tribune.
 His political coverage has included local, legislative and congressional races in Texas, as well as local and national elections in Mexico.
 Previously, Aguilar was a staff writer for the Laredo Morning Times and the Rio Grande Guardian.